vcam.htm

 Another customer commissioned a 12X20 Deardorff ground glass back be installed on his 12X20 F&S camera.
 His camera came in with a cherry wood back on the mahogany F&S. After removing the cherry back, I found that whoever had installed new bellows on his camera had used too long screws.
 It is probable that the screws went through the camera into the original F&S ground glass back frame--screwing the frame to the camera, splitting and destroying the frame.
 The Deardorff mahogany back looks very much at home on the F&S camera.
 I have one more Deardorff groung glass back frame available listed below under Deardorff cameras and at the end of this web page under view camera backs.
 I took the cherry wood back in on trade and that back is also available; you will find it listed with view camera backs at the end of this web page.
 I illustrate the camera from a frontal view just for your benefit.
 The handle, the tilt pivots, the double bubble level on top and the back are not original; everything else is.
 The 12X20 F&S is as well made as any camera.
 I mentioned to Deardorff once that the F&S was "at least as well made as the Deardorff" (in order to be diplomatic); Deardorff agreed.
 In fact, the F&S is better made than the Deardorff.
 The major springs that keep the GG back flat against the camera and against the film holder were made by me.
 If you need custom springs, I can make them for you.
 The customer I did this work for said, "The camera with the work you have done looks fabulous!!
 I am very pleased with everything!!
 Thank you for all your efforts.
 I am looking forward to taking some great photographs with my "new" camera!!
 All the best!!"

 12X20 F&S vintage filmholder.
-Darkslides are in great condition.
-Wood is solid.
-Interior divider has some surface damage at bottom end of one side as illustrated.
 Difficult to find at any price. $OLD.
 I leave this listing up for your information.
 Note that the 12X20 F&S filmholder is different than the ANSI standard, which is what most other 12X20 filmholders are.
 If you do not have a F&S camera, do not buy it.
 If you have a F&S camera, do not buy other filmholders.
 What is the difference?
 Instead of a light trap ridge, there is a light trap groove that fits over a brass bar at the filmholder insertion end of the F&S camera.
 Occasionally a film holder manufacturer made F&S style holders for customers.
 One of my customers has some Hoffman made F&S style filmholders, but the film to film seat distance was not the same as the original F&S filmholder--SO BE CAREFUL IN BUYING FILMHOLDERS.
 Another of my customers has some Lotus made F&S style filmholders.
 If you order 12X20 filmholders from Lotus without specifying that you want F&S style filmholders, you are not likely to get what you need.
 Make sure you get the filmholders you need.

 Custom Saltzman top plates made to fit your camera, about $100 to $200.
 Typically these will be for dual rail flat bed view cameras.
 The top plate will replace the original and will be the width of the rail and long enough to fully support the main rail section and the joint between the main rail section and front and rear extension rails and partially support any extension rails.
 See photo below of custom top plate for another tripod.

 12X20 F&S front rail hook.
 This is the flat brass plate that swings about a pivot screw mounted on the top of the main camera body and attaches to a screw on the front end of the front fold up rail to keep the rail in the vertical folded position for transport.
-I had to make a custom extra long hook for the 44" model so this is available for $50 with the original worn lacquered brass finish.
+I had to make a custom extra long hook for the 44" model so this was available.
 I do not remember what camera the 2nd hook is from.
-It is $40.
-Note: the F&S hook has been sold; the other hook is still available.
+It too has been sold.
+I leave this up for your information.

 12X20 F&S lensboards.
 6 uncut lensboards in black plastic.
 1 uncut lensboard in unfinished Baltic birch. $50 each.
 1 black stained Baltic birch lensboard with a hole cut for a #4 Ilex with a 14" Dagor mounted in it (73mm hole size), $75.